 I beg of you to think before you inquire about something so intimate.
 Think of the love that fills your heart as a mom before you ask another woman about a potential pregnancy, regardless of her number of children and your intent: Think before you speak.

-It's occurred to me that not everyone may know what Interstitial cystitis (IC) is.
 I’m going to ask you to imagine an experience.
 This experience should feel traumatic, scary and overwhelming.
 Delve into your imagination and envision burning, urgent discomfort.
-Agony bursts through to your […]
+Agony bursts through to your brain’s pain center, telling you there’s knives slicing up your midsection.
+Your most intimate […]

 A new employee at the office sitting right next to me has me questioning office etiquette.